Infinite critical boson non-Fermi liquid on heterostructure interfaces: Critical boson contour

-The expression of the eigen-modes, particularly the lowest branch with ${n=-1}$, determines the nature of the bosonic sector at the QCP and the property of the magnetic phase transition.
+The expression of the eigenmodes, particularly the lowest branch with ${n=-1}$, determines the nature of the bosonic sector at the QCP and the property of the magnetic phase transition.

-We here propose that the low-energy physics in the quantum critical regime is crucially affected even by a weak Dzyaloshinskii-Moriya interaction (${D\ll J}$).
-As dictated in Eq.~\eqref{S_B} and Eq.~\eqref{boson_Pi}, the Dzyaloshinskii-Moriya interaction term complicates the low-energy theories by introducing the vector index into the bosonic sector.
-The dispersion of the bosonic modes are modified compared to the ${D=0}$ case where the critical boson mode reaches its minima only at discrete momenta such as the ferromagnetic and antiferromagnetic criticalities.
-In the presence of the interfacial Dzyaloshinskii-Moriya interaction, there exist infinite critical bosons on continuously degenerate minima.
-Let us focus on the lowest eigen-mode, {\sl i.e.} the ${n=-1}$ branch of Eq.~\eqref{eigen_m}, in the static limit ${\omega_l=0}$.
+We propose that the low-energy physics in the quantum critical regime is crucially affected even by a weak DM interaction (${D\ll J}$).
+As dictated in Eq.~\eqref{S_B} and Eq.~\eqref{boson_Pi}, the DM interaction term complicates the low-energy theories by introducing the vector index into the bosonic sector.
+The dispersion of the bosonic modes is modified compared to the ${D=0}$ case where the critical boson mode reaches its minima only at discrete momenta such as the FM and AFM criticalities.
+In the presence of the interfacial DM interaction, there exist infinite critical bosons on continuously degenerate minima.
+Let us focus on the lowest eigenmode, {\sl i.e.} the ${n=-1}$ branch of Eq.~\eqref{eigen_m}, in the static limit ${\omega_l=0}$.
 The dispersion of the lowest ${n=-1}$ branch is now abbreviated as ${\cal E}_q$ and reads

-which reaches its minima on a contour in the momentum space described by ${q=q_0 \equiv D/(2J)}$.
+which reaches its minimum on a contour in the momentum space described by ${q=q_0 \equiv D/(2J)}$.
 The modes on the contour become simultaneously gapless when we approach the critical point locating at ${r=r_c= D^2/4J}$.
 The representative phase diagram is depicted in Fig.~\ref{pdiagram}.
-On the right corner, the local moment (or bosonic) sector of the system realizes a paramagnetic phase with gapped magnetic excitations.
+On the right corner, the local moment (or bosonic) sector of the system realizes a paramagnetic phase with the gapped magnetic excitations.
 On the left corner, the local moment sector develops a helical magnetic order that spontaneously breaks the U(1) symmetry of the model in Eq.~\eqref{phi_4}.
-At finite temperatures, there is no magnetic order in 2D, and there will be a Kosterlitz–Thouless-like transition due to the U(1) symmetry~\cite{Kosterlitz_1973}.
+At finite temperatures, there is no magnetic order in 2D, and there will be a Kosterlitz-Thouless-like transition due to the U(1) symmetry~\cite{Kosterlitz_1973}.
 This U(1) symmetry is present due to the simplification of the chosen model.
 In reality, it can be broken by other weak anisotropies that will be mentioned in Sec.~\ref{sec5}, and then there can be magnetic orders at finite temperatures.
 At the quantum phase transition, all the bosonic modes on the degenerate contour become critical at the same time, and thus we dub the degenerate contour ``\emph{critical boson contour}'' (CBC).